3 August 2026

 2. Tamed creatures.
 Each tamed animal is an active entity.
 A breeding farm with dozens of boars eats more performance than the same number of building pieces.
 Cull the population if it's getting out of hand.

 3. Terrain modifications.
 Heavy use of the hoe or pickaxe to reshape terrain creates terrain-mod data that has to be synced to anyone walking through.
-Avoid terraforming every square meter.
+Avoid terraforming every square metre.

 4. Item drops.
 Items left on the ground are entities.
 Clean up around smelters, forges and farms regularly.